Why Badges Don’t Work: The Psychology of Corporate

 An employee who clicks through harassment training watching for quiz answers to unlock the next module has not been meaningfully transformed.
 They have demonstrated capacity to jump through hoops.
 When facing real situations requiring ethical judgment, the training provides thin scaffolding at best.

 Badges actively interfere with this internalization.
 The external reward structure teaches employees to view compliance as something done for external verification rather than internal values.
 This creates exactly the wrong psychological orientation for ethical behavior.
+When employees learn that compliance earns points rather than protects colleagues or prevents harm, the ethical foundation of the training erodes.

 Designing Training That Actually Works